mikako-shirai/Arduino-lighting-project/README.md

-# Arduino_lighting_project
+# Arduino lighting project

-Arduino code for an interactive light display
+Arduino code for an interactive light design